 Tuesday, October 29, 2024

 This two hour virtual training session will provide an overview of the concepts and approaches scientists can use in managing their collaborative projects.
 In addition to presentation and discussion, we’ll work through a series of case studies specific to a range of STEM contexts.
-Participants will leave the session able to:

 CZI Project Management for Scientists Seminar